Shaffaan/ShaffansGYM/README.md

 Allows you to search up exercises and displays youtube videos to help you with the exercise

-Website uses two APIS

-1)ExerciseDB API By Justin Mozley
-2) Youtube Search and Download API

-Website is hosted at https://shaffaansgym.netlify.app/
+Website is hosted at https://shaffaansgym.netlify.app/.
+Try it out for yourself

 # Front Page
 ![](public/FrontPage.png)